Tokyo Adult Guide: A Cultural Nightlife Guide

 • Address: 101-0021 Tokyo, Chiyoda City, Sotokanda, 1 Chome-15-13

 • Wild One is located in Shibuya.
-They have a crazy basement full of totally wild toys, and three stories dedicated to men only.
+There are three stories dedicated to men only.
 Women are not allowed past the first floor.

 • Address: 150-0043 Tokyo, Shibuya City, Dogenzaka, 2 Chome-29-14